The Best Probiotic Strains and Their Benefits

 A combination of Lactobacillus acidophilus PBS066, Lactobacillus reuteri PBS072, and Lactobacillus plantarum PBS067, Lactobacillus rhamnosus LRH020, and Bifidobacterium animalis subsp.
 Lactis BL050 have shown to help constipation relief in children.13 The results of these strains can be less belching, abdominal fullness, and bloating.

-Effective probiotic strains for diarrhea usually include a combination of strains from the genera Lactobacillus and Bifidobacterium.14 Bio-K+ probiotic strains (L. acidophilus CL1285 ®, L. rhamnosus CLR2®, L. casei LBC80R®) haven also shown in several studies that patients given the higher dose of this probiotic blend concurrent with antibiotics (and for 5 days afterward) had fewer occurrences of antibiotic associated diarrhea and C. difficile associated diarrhea.16
+An effective probiotic dietary supplement for diarrhea usually includes a combination of strains from the genera Lactobacillus and Bifidobacterium.14 Wondering “can you take probiotics with antibiotics” Bio-K+ probiotic strains (L. acidophilus CL1285 ®, L. rhamnosus CLR2®, L. casei LBC80R®) haven also shown in several studies that patients given the higher dose of this probiotic blend concurrent with antibiotics (and for 5 days afterward) had fewer occurrences of antibiotic associated diarrhea and C. difficile associated diarrhea.16

 3. Stress, Mood, and Mental Conditions